CKOI-FM: High power

+Oldies and Progressive Rock

-The simulcast of CKVL ended in 1970, with CKVL-FM launching an automated oldies format, calling itself "VL-FM."
+The simulcast with CKVL 850 ended in 1970, with CKVL-FM launching an automated oldies format.
+It used the moniker "VL-FM".
 The station played French-language Top 40 hits of the 1950s and 1960s, including remakes of English-language hits translated into French as well as a few original English-language songs.
 There were no DJs.

 On December 6, 1976, CKVL-FM became CKOI-FM, and the station's format was changed to progressive rock, with a full-time DJ staff.
-It evolved into a largely new wave-based format in 1979 and moved to a rock-leaning Top 40/CHR format in 1980.
+It evolved into a largely new wave-based format in 1979.